timsainb/multicam_airflow_pipeline/README.md

 )
 synchronizer.run()
 ```
-### 2. **Run O2 jobs without Airflow.**
+## 2. **Run O2 jobs without Airflow.**
 If you want to run a single step of the pipeline on O2, you can submit a job to O2 directly.
+To aid in job submission we have a class `O2Runner`, which submits the job for you and keeps track of its progress in the slurm cluster.

-Note that you need toset up SSH keys so that you can run commands on O2 before using this code to run an O2 job.
+ Note that you need to set up SSH keys so that you can run commands on O2 before using this code to run an O2 job.
 For example, here is how we would run the camera sync as a direct O2 job:
 ```{python}
 from multicamera_airflow_pipeline.tim_240731.interface.o2 import O2Runner